caps2caps

 -b, --buffer-size arg

-Size (bytes) of the journal buffer, if exceeded a sync of the journal is forced.
+Size (bytes) of the journal buffer.
+If the value ist exceeded, a synchronization of the journal is forced.

 --mseed